ADMINISTRATION:

 into the role, supporting it with his own funds.
 Knowles went

-on to offer the services of 'his' volunteer battalion to the
+on to offer the services of 'his' volunteer battalion to the British

-at his own expense - earning him the name of the 'armchair colonel'.
+own expense - earning him the name of the 'armchair colonel'.

-Bury.
+in Bury.
 For his contribution to the war effort he was created

 a baron in 1903.

-on to purchase Turton Tower,
+He went on to purchase Turton

-where many of his ancestors were buried.
+Tower, where many of his ancestors were buried.

 His ownership and chairmanship of the family's Mining concerns